rlinsdev/42-CPP/README.md

 * **Access Specifiers Public** Members are accessible from outside the class
 * **Access Specifiers Private** Members cannot be accessed (or viewed) from outside the class
 * **Access Specifiers Protected** Members cannot be accessed from outside the class, however, they can be accessed in inherited classes.
-* **Struct and Class** will be the same in C++.
-The only one difference is that Scope of class is Private by default.
-Scope of struct is public by default.
 * **accessors c++** Get and Set
 * **Attributes** 'attributes in class' are modifiers that can modify the behavior class
 * **Methods** The same as functions in C
-* **Initialization list** When pass in the method the initialization of parameters
 * **Const** Const in the end of function - will not allow change the value inside of this method
-* **Accessors** Knows as Getters and Setters too.
-They help to control access to class data and maintain data encapsulation.
-Generate function to get and set a (private) variables values.
 * **Comparison** Override a method to do something different: To compare 2 objects, we must build a method to do this, and specify what we want to result of this comparison (will be used in CPP02)

 # Definitions of Object Oriented Programming (OOP)
 ### Namespace:
-A namespace is a declarative region that provides a scope to the identifiers inside it (e.g. names of functions, variables...)
+A namespace is a declarative region that provides a scope to the identifiers inside it (e.g. names of methods, variables...)
 Namespaces are typically used to avoid name collisions, which can occur when two different parts of a program use the same identifier for different purposes.
+### Class
+A class is a user-defined type that represents a collection of data and methods. **More Info**: Struct and Class will be the same in C++.
+The only one difference is that Scope of class is Private by default.
+Scope of struct is public by default.
+### Initialization List
+Is a feature that allows you to specify the initial values for the member variables of a class when you create an object of that class.
+It is typically used in the constructor of the class. **MoreInfo**: When pass in the method the initialization of parameters

+### Accessors
+Knows as Getters and Setters too.
+They help to control access to class data and maintain data encapsulation.
+Generate function to get and set a (private) variables values.

-### CPP00-Ex00 - Megaphone
+## CPP00-Ex00 - Megaphone
 Create a small program named **megaphone** that takes strings as parameters and outputs them in uppercase.
 This is an introduction to stdio streams and the string class.